 Asbestos

-Asbestos dust is a carcinogen and can cause cancer if inhaled or ingested.
-Asbestos is found in some gaskets and in brake and friction linings.
-Without knowing whether an item contains asbestos, it is safer to assume the presence of asbestos.
+Asbestos dust is a carcinogen and can cause cancer if inhaled or swallowed.
+Asbestos is found in some gaskets, as well as brake and friction linings.
+Without knowing whether a particular element contains asbestos, it is safer to assume that it contains asbestos.

 Fire

-All fuels are flammable and their vapors are explosive.
+All types of fuel are flammable and their vapors are explosive.

 Do not smoke or use open flames near the vehicle if any repair work is being carried out on it.
-Take precautions against flying sparks that may come from electrical appliances or plumbing tools.
+Take precautions against sparks that may be generated by electrical appliances or metalworking tools.

-Fuel vapor is heavier than air, so do not work on the fuel system while in the inspection hole.
-Another cause of fire is an overload or short circuit in the electrical wiring circuits.
+Fuel vapors are heavier than air, so do not work on the fuel system while in an inspection pit.
+Another cause of fire is overload or short circuit in electrical wiring circuits.
 Use caution when repairing or replacing electrical equipment.
-Have a fire extinguisher suitable for extinguishing fuel and electrical fires on hand.
+Have a fire extinguisher on hand that is suitable for extinguishing fuel and electrical fires.

-Poisoning by vapors or gas, exposure to toxic and irritating substances
+Poisoning by vapors or gases, exposure to toxic and irritating substances

-Processed gases are poisonous; they usually contain carbon monoxide, which is fatal if inhaled.
-Do not allow the engine to run for long periods of time in an enclosed area, such as a garage with the door closed.
+The gases processed are toxic; they usually contain carbon monoxide, which is fatal if inhaled.
+Do not run the engine for extended periods in an enclosed area, such as a garage with the door closed.

 Fumes from fuels and various solvents used for cleaning and thinning paints are also toxic.
-Avoid skin contact with battery fluid and any fuel, fluid or lubricant, especially antifreeze, brake fluid and diesel fuel.
+Avoid skin contact with electrolyte and any fuel, liquid or lubricant, especially antifreeze, brake fluid and diesel fuel.
 Do not overfill them by sucking them out with a hose.
-If any liquid is accidentally swallowed or comes into contact with your eyes, seek immediate medical attention.
+If any liquid is accidentally swallowed or gets into your eyes, seek medical attention immediately.

-Prolonged contact with used motor oil can cause skin cancer.
+Long-term contact with used motor oil can cause skin cancer.
 If necessary, use rubber gloves or protective hand cream.
-Do not wear oil-soaked clothing or keep oily rags in your pocket.
+Do not wear oil-soaked clothing or keep oil-soaked rags in your pocket.

-Air conditioner refrigerant may form a poisonous gas when exposed to an open flame (including cigarette).
+Air conditioner refrigerant can form toxic gas when exposed to open flame (including a cigarette).
 It can also cause frostbite on contact.

 Battery

-The battery contains sulfuric acid, which is corrosive to clothing, eyes and skin.
-Be careful when charging and transporting the battery.
+The battery contains sulfuric acid, which corrodes clothing, as well as eyes and skin.
+Be careful when filling and transporting the battery.

 Hydrogen, which can be released from the battery, is a highly explosive substance.
-Do not use open flames and avoid creating sparks near the battery.
+Do not use open flames or create sparks near the battery.
 Be careful when connecting and disconnecting the charger and power cables.

 Electric shock

-When using a power tool connected to a fixed electrical network during work, as well as a portable light source, etc., make sure that the wiring connectors are secure and that the circuit is grounded (if required by safety requirements).
+When using a power tool connected to a stationary electrical network, as well as a portable lighting source, etc., during work, make sure that the wiring connectors are secure and that the circuit is grounded (if this is required by safety requirements).
 Do not use power tools in wet conditions or near fuel containers.

 Residual voltage in the ignition system

-When touching some elements of the ignition system (high voltage wires) A severe electric shock may occur if the engine is running or started, especially if there is high humidity or damaged insulation.
-The residual voltage of a contactless ignition system has higher values than that of a conventional switch-distributor system.
-Electric shock in this case can be fatal.
+When touching some elements of the ignition system (high voltage wires) a strong electric shock may occur if the engine is running or starting, especially in high humidity or if the insulation is damaged.
+The residual voltage of a contactless ignition system has higher values than in a conventional breaker-distributor system.
+Electric shock in this case can lead to death.